NFL Same Game Parlay

 At the very least, they need to make sure they don’t surrender massive payouts to small stake bets.

-Say you are betting on a specific player to score a touchdown, and, at the same time, you bet for his team to win the game in a moneyline wager.
+Say you are betting on a specific player to score the first touchdown, and, at the same time, you bet for his team to win the game in a moneyline wager.

 Logically, if the player scores the TD, then his team has at least six more points on the board.
 This helps the chances of the moneyline bet for his team to also win.
 Correlated odds work, basically, like a domino effect that helps the bettor and not the sportsbook.